 Drought-tolerant plants to grow

 Drought-tolerant plants, usually native to dry regions such as the Mediterranean, have evolved to thrive in dry soils with little rainfall.
-With climate change and extreme weather events such as drought increasingly likely in the UK, growing drought-tolerant plants means you can still have an attractive garden during a hosepipe ban.
+With climate change and extreme weather events such as drought increasingly likely in the UK, growing drought-resistant plants means you can still have an attractive garden during a hosepipe ban.

 More on growing drought-tolerant plants: